aasten/epam-wklab-filecopy-maven-plugin/README.md

 ```
 for this cloned repository.

-Next, use linked repository https://github.com/aasten/epam-wklab-test-filecopy-plugin to check the plugin.
-Run
+Next, to check the plugin, one may use repository https://github.com/aasten/epam-wklab-test-filecopy-plugin to clone it and run there
 ```
 mvn filecopy:filecopy
 ```